KurtPreston/web_audio_playground/README.md

 At first, the instrument sprites will move forward at a constant pace, randomly going straight, or rotating their direction (ideally leaving a trail?)
 (maybe the drums will be bullets fired from the guitar) (maybe the velocity of everything will be the song BPM?)

+### Chordblob

+With credit to the bubble android game + puyo
+Blob of notes (graph of notes)
+Sing a chord of adjacent notes to pop them

 ## Ideas